dhil/ocaml-multicont/examples/legacy/README.md

-# Compiling and running the examples
+# Compiling and running the legacy examples

+The legacy examples do not make use of the effect handler syntax added in OCaml 5.3.
 To compile and run the examples suite you must first have installed the library via OPAM.
 In order to build the suite simply invoke `dune`, i.e.

 ```shell
 $ dune build